Gauge origami and quiver W-algebras II: Vertex function and beyond quantum $q$-Langlands correspondence: Introduction and summary

 \section{Introduction and summary}

 Gauge origami, introduced and investigated in a series of works by Nekrasov \cite{Nekrasov:2015wsu,Nekrasov:2016qym,Nekrasov:2016ydq,Nekrasov:2017rqy,Nekrasov:2017gzb}, deserves a generalization of gauge theory, formulated as a union and intersection of gauge theories supported on various subspaces in $\mathbb{C}^4$.
-It is formulated as intersecting coherent sheaves on the subschemes, and the equivariant integral of the corresponding moduli space gives rise to the gauge origami partition function, i.e., the generating function of the enumerative invariants.
-In this article, we continue the study of such a generalized gauge theory based on the quantum algebraic structure initiated in our previous work~\cite{Kimura:2023bxy}.
-We in particular focus on the D2 brane system algebraically realized by the screening current of the corresponding W-algebra.
+It is formulated as intersecting coherent sheaves on the subschemes, and the equivariant integral of the corresponding moduli space gives rise to the gauge origami partition function, i.e., the generating function of the corresponding enumerative invariants.
+In this article, we continue the study of such a generalized gauge theory based on the quantum algebraic structure initiated in our previous work~\cite{Kimura:2023bxy}. \footnote{See \S\ref{sec:VO} for the summary of the vertex operator formalism used in this approach.
+See also \cite[\S3]{Kimura:2023bxy} for the gauge origami systems and their partition functions.} We in particular focus on the D2 brane system algebraically realized by the screening current of the corresponding W-algebra.
 This system is known to be related to quasimaps $f$ from $\mathbb{P}^1$, a compactification of $\mathbb{C}$, to the corresponding target space $X$, typically taken to be a Nakajima quiver variety.
 The corresponding partition function, a.k.a., the vertex function, is given by the generating function of equivariant (K-theoretic) Euler characteristics of the moduli space of quasimaps $\mathsf{QM}(X) = \{f : \mathbb{P}^1 \to X \}/\sim$~\cite{Okounkov:2015spn}, that is identified with the vortex partition function in the physics context.
 See, e.g.,~\cite{Dedushenko:2023qjq,Crew:2023tky}.
-The vertex function constructed geometrically also has an algebraic realization addressed by Aganagic, E.~Frenkel, and Okounkov in the context of the quantum $q$-Langlands correspondence. \begin{theorem}[\cite{Aganagic:2017smx}] The vertex function is the conformal block of the $q$-deformed W-algebra. \end{theorem} The quantum $q$-Langlands correspondence is the two-parameter deformation of the original geometric Langlands correspondence, that is the equivalence between the spaces of conformal blocks of the quantum affine algebra $U_q(\widehat{\mathfrak{g}})$ (electric block) and those of the $q$-deformed W-algebra W$_{q_{1,2}}({}^L\mathfrak{g})$ (magnetic block), where $^L\mathfrak{g}$ is the Langlands dual of a simple Lie algebra $\mathfrak{g}$.
+The vertex function constructed geometrically also has an algebraic realization addressed by Aganagic, E.~Frenkel, and Okounkov in the context of the \emph{quantum $q$-Langlands correspondence}. \begin{theorem}[\cite{Aganagic:2017smx}] The vertex function is the deformed conformal block of the $q$-deformed W-algebra. \end{theorem} The quantum $q$-Langlands correspondence is the two-parameter deformation of the original geometric Langlands correspondence, that is the equivalence between the spaces of deformed conformal blocks of the quantum affine algebra $U_q(\widehat{\mathfrak{g}})$ (electric block) and those of the $q$-deformed W-algebra W$_{q_{1,2}}({}^L\mathfrak{g})$ (magnetic block), where $^L\mathfrak{g}$ is the Langlands dual of a simple Lie algebra $\mathfrak{g}$.
+From the analogy with the ordinary Langlands correspondence, the deformed conformal block is also referred to as the conformal block.
 Theorem~\ref{thm:AFO} plays a central role in the correspondence since the vertex function is a building block of a solution to the quantum Kniznik--Zamolodchikov ($q$-KZ) equation introduced by I.~Frenkel and Reshetikhin~\cite{Frenkel:1991gx} for the conformal block of the quantum affine algebra.
 One can construct the integral formula of the solution, a.k.a., the $q$-hypergeometric integral solution, to the $q$-KZ equation from the vertex function together with the stable envelope~\cite{Maulik:2012wi}.
 In the context of the $q$-hypergeometric solution, the stable envelope is identified with the so-called weight function~\cite{Gorbounov:2012uu,Rimanyi:2014JPG,Felder:2017SIGMA,Konno:2017mos}.
-See, e.g., \cite{Tamagni:2023wan,Haouzi:2023doo,Jeong:2024hwf} for recent gauge theory approaches to the Langlands correspondence.
+See, e.g., \cite{Jeong:2023qdr,Tamagni:2023wan,Haouzi:2023doo,Jeong:2024hwf} for recent gauge theory approaches to the Langlands correspondence.

 In this article, we address three new perspectives concerning the quantum $q$-Langlands correspondence as follows.